Crop Specific Areas of Your Screenshots

-The X and Y coordinates are optional and will default to 0,0 (top left corner).
+The X and Y coordinates are optional and default to 0,0 (top-left corner) if not specified.

 Crop Area Example